-3.274.
-The inspection methods programme of the regulatory body should include provision for direct monitoring of items, such as: human factors significant to safety (performance of personnel, managerial attitudes), tests and other safety related activities carried out by the authorized party.

-3.275.
-The regulatory body may prescribe certain categories of structures, systems and components sections, tests and activities which should be directly observed by its inspectors in whole or in part.
+- 3.268257.
+The inspection methods should include provision for direct monitoring of items, such as: human factors significant to safety (performance of personnel, managerial attitudes), tests and other safety related activities carried out by the authorized party. - 3.269258.
+The regulatory body may prescribe certain categories of structures, systems and components, tests and activities which should be directly observed by its inspectors in whole or in part.
 In some cases, the regulatory body may require regulatory monitoring of a specific structure, system, component, test or activity as a condition for the authorized party to be permitted to proceed to subsequent stages of work or operation.
-Monitoring is particularly useful during the commissioning stage, or as a means of verifying corrective action at any stage over the lifetime of the facility or activity as required by the regulatory body after an abnormal occurrence or a finding of serious noncompliance.
+Monitoring is particularly useful during the commissioning stage, or as a means of verifying corrective action at any stage over the lifecycle time of the facility or activity as required by the regulatory body after an abnormal occurrence or a finding of serious noncompliance. - 3.270259.

-3.276.
 The regulatory inspection programme should provide time for general surveillance of the facility or activity site by regulatory inspectors.
 Such surveillance is aimed at gaining an overall impression of the authorized party's capabilities and performance and is not restricted to specifically designated components and systems or designated scheduled activities and tests.